Tom-stack3/ticketsFinder/README.md

 # Hermon Tickets Finder
-A python script that looks for available tickets for Mount Hermon and sends alerts in real-time to all the emails interested.
+A python script that looks for available tickets to Mount Hermon and sends alerts in real-time to all emails interested.

 ## How it works:
 Every fixed amount of seconds, using selenium, the script gets the HTML of the tickets page.